 The Planning and Compulsory Purchase Act 2004 introduced the requirement for local planning authorities to prepare and maintain a Local Development Scheme (LDS).
-The LDS is a project plan that sets out a timetable for the production of a new or revised Development Plan Documents (such as Local Plan) by the publishing council.
-Cabinet in December 2017 approved the publication of an updated revised LDS.
+The LDS is a project plan that sets out a timetable for the production of a new or revised Development Plan Documents (such as the Local Plan) by the publishing council.
+The Council's revised LDS was approved by Cabinet in December 2017.